Super-Protocol/docs/docs/cli/Guides/swarm-vllm.md

 <br/>
 <br/>

-For each hostname, add a CNAME record pointing to it and a TXT record for domain verification at your DNS provider.
+At your DNS provider, add a CNAME record pointing to the hostname and a TXT record for domain verification.

 Back in the Super Swarm dashboard, ensure the statuses are **Verified** and **Delegated**.
 This may take a couple of minutes.